 The Northern Ireland Pension Centre can also help you apply for Housing Benefit at the same time as your application for Pension Credit.

 Or you may qualify for help with your mortgage interest payments:

 Download a form and print

-You can download, print and complete the application form to post free-of-charge to the Northern Ireland Pension Centre, Pension Credit.
+You can download, print, complete the application form and post to the Northern Ireland Pension Centre, Pension Credit.